yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ## Caveats

 - These replies are tailored towards the Facebook interview process for interns and fresh grads.
-They may or may not apply to other smaller companies.
+They may or may not apply to other companies, especially smaller ones.
-- Most of these answers apply across the board but there are exceptions for certain specialized, non-SWE roles.
+- Most of these answers apply across the board for every engineer role but there are exceptions for certain specialized engineering roles like Security Engineering or Front End Engineering.

 ## Application/Referral